Are you wondering how to tell if grass is dormant or dead?

 Aeration and overseeding is honestly one of the best things that you can do for your lawn and it’s pretty incredible how well it works.

 You don’t have to just take our word for it.
-Look at these amazing photos of the turf areas used for Muskifest, a legendary Lehigh Valley event that draws in hundreds of thousands people.
-In fact, attendance at the 2019 event brought in 1,226,000 people.
+Look at these amazing photos of the turf areas used for Muskifest, a legendary Lehigh Valley event that draws in hundreds of thousands people!
+This Musikfest lawn was completely destroyed by equipment, vehicles, and foot traffic.
+It was not only totally brown, but it was even gone in many areas.

 Although you might be feeling overwhelmed about the prospect of restoring a dead lawn, there are answers out there and you can find them with the help of a professional.

-The process starts with the diagnosis of any problems that you might be experiencing at your Lehigh Valley property to ensure that you don’t lose any more lawn than you already have.
+The process starts with the diagnosis of any problems that you might be experiencing at your property to ensure that you don’t lose any more lawn than you already have.

 Then, it’s followed up by using aeration and overseeding to restore those dead patches.